Uday-lal/Uday-lal/README.md

 ![I'm a self taught programmer](https://raw.githubusercontent.com/Uday-lal/Uday-lal/main/bannerGif.gif)

-When I first wrote "Hello world" on the console I just fell in love ❤ this world of software engineering.
+When I first wrote "Hello world" on the console I just fell in love ❤ with this world of software engineering.
 I am very committed to learning and improving my skills, Since then I get progressively better.
 There are some projects that show up my skills.

 Skills: Python / REACT / JS / HTML / CSS / Full Stack Development